OCD and Anxiety Center Adolescent Residential Care

 OCD and Anxiety Center Adolescent Residential Care setting and tour

-Our adolescent residential care facility for OCD and anxiety features soothing décor, bright windows and welcoming community spaces combine with therapeutic spaces and comfortable, semi-private bedrooms that can accommodate up to 24 residents.
+Our adolescent residential care facility for OCD and anxiety features soothing décor, bright windows and welcoming community spaces combine with therapeutic spaces and comfortable, semi-private bedrooms.

 Located on 50 acres of wooded property in southeastern Wisconsin, our outstanding on-site facilities and activities include an indoor gymnasium and art studio.
 Set between two lakes, teens have access to a ropes and challenge course, playing fields, hiking trails and year-round lake activities.